 Let us introduce you to a revolution.
 And before you click off the page – don’t worry!
-There are no cleanses, special pills, or machines giving you super abs by working out just a few minutes each day.
+You don’t have to buy any cleanses, special pills, or machines giving you super abs by working out just a few minutes each day.

-Welcome to Younger Next Year
+Welcome to the 2nd Edition of Younger Next Year

 According to Harry, “We start to age by the end of our 20’s, so once you turn 30, the quality of your life is up to you.”